 Rabothytta i kveldssol på sensommeren Simon Fossheim / Visit Helgeland

-The DNT cabin Rabothytta is impressively situated at 1200 metres altitude, by the very edge of Okstindbreen glacier.
+The DNT cabin Rabothytta is impressively situated at 1200 meters altitude, by the very edge of Okstindbreen glacier.
 The cabin enjoys a stunning view of the glacier, as well as the Okstindan mountain range and its highest peak Oksskolten (1916), the tallest mountain in Northern Norway.

 Key info